lvsti/AstralProjection/README.md

 ### Known limitations

-As of now, AP is limited to location and heading data, that is, no significant-change, no regions, no nothing.
+Currently AP is limited to location and heading data, that is, no significant-change, no regions, no nothing.
 In the future this may change if I happen to need that stuff or if I find an enthusiastic volunteer to code it for everyone's sake. :)

+Please also note that, owing to its nature, AP is not capable of waking your app on location events.
+For that you can always revert to the functionality provided by the developer tools.

+For feature requests, please visit the GitHub [issue tracking page](https://github.com/lkxf/AstralProjection/issues) and leave your comments there.

 ### Installation

+Requirements: iOS 5.0 or above, OS X 10.6 or above

 Here are some guidelines for setting up AP in your project:
-- check out the latest revision (recommended to do so even if downloading the zip is easier)
+- check out the latest revision
 - add the `Core` files to your project
-- add one or more data sources (note that `APAgentDataSource` depends on `JSON`, if you add this data source you have to add Stig Brautaset's `SBJSON` too -- see the ThirdParty folder for a legacy version)
+- add one or more data sources (note that `APAgentDataSource` depends on JSON, if you add this data source you have to add Stig Brautaset's `SBJSON` too -- see the `ThirdParty` folder for a legacy version)

 Some hints on how to integrate it in your code (see the `APMobileHost` and `APDesktopHost` sample apps for details):
 - instantiate and set up the desired data source(s)